ChartreuseBison/Random-Fireworks/README.txt

 The circuit is only one block high, although it does place its own floor Be careful if you run it underground, water or lava might hit the circuit.

+The function places a button to start the show, but of course you can get rid of that and link redstone power to that first repeater however you want.

 I also added a linking function to the end of the show, so you can group multiple shows if you have limited X space, or want a really big number that a single function can’t place.
 (I only tested with show length in the double digits, I take no responsibility if you enter big numbers) The link function places a redstone block off to the right to start another show.